dzackgarza/Notes/Graduate/GRE/Review Notes.md

 # Linear Algebra

-## Basis for rowspace

-RREF and read off the pivot rows.

-## Basis for colspace/image

-RREF, then use the pivoted columns _from the original matrix_!

-## Basis for nullspace

 - An $m\times n$ matrix is a map from $n$-dimensional space to $m$-dimensional space.
 Number of _rows_ tell you the dimension of the codomain, the number of _columns_ tell you the dimension of the _domain_.
 - The column space of $A$ (i.e. linear combinations of the columns) are a basis for the _image_ of $A$.